jonatasgrosman/findpapers/README.md

 That's all, folks!
 We have reached the end of our journey.
 I hope Dr. McCartney can continue his research and publish his work without any major problems now.

-With this story, we saw all the commands of the tool.
-I know this documentation is kind of weird, but I haven't had time to write more formal documentation of the tool yet.
+With the story above, we cover all the commands available in Findpapers.
+I know this documentation is unconventional, but I haven't had time to write a more formal version of the documentation.
 But you can help us to improve this, take a look at the next section and see how you can do that.

 ## Want to help?